Kaito Kobayashi

 Department of Applied Physics, The University of Tokyo

-April 2022 – Present Tokyo
+April 2022 – March 2024 Tokyo

 Director: Prof. Yukitoshi Motome

-Thesis: Reservoirs of Insight: Harnessing and Probing Nature via Computational Paradigms [Outstanding Master Thesis Award]
+Thesis: Reservoirs of Insight: Harnessing and Probing Nature via Computational Paradigms (Outstanding Master Thesis Award)

 Bachelor of Engineering